ARM-software/acle/cmse/cmse.md

 address of a secure or non-secure function.
 Arm recommends that you do not share this variable.

-Since `fp` can hold either type of function, the compiler may generate code to save and clear registers in preparation for a security state transition even if the function call nevers performs such transition at run-time.
+Since `fp` can hold either type of function, the compiler might generate code to save and clear registers in preparation for a security state transition even if the function call nevers performs such transition at run-time.

 To mitigate this, an nsfptr provides a way to test at run-time the security state that will be targeted when performing a call through this pointer.
-By using the nsfptr related intrinsics, it is possible to check at run-time which function call to perform and thus avoid unnecessary register context saving and clearing.
+By using the nsfptr related intrinsics, it is possible to check at run-time which function call to perform and therefore avoid unnecessary register context saving and clearing.

 ``` c